LJ-9801/NaN/README.md

 ```

 ## Requirements
-1. install cython
+Installation of BLAS in pip is very slow and the performance is not greate
+either, so we recommand:
-2. use a conda environment for optimal performance(see BLAS Recommandation)
+1. use a conda environment for optimal performance(see BLAS Recommandation)

 ## Installation
 1. run "pip install ." to install the library